 The Republican candidate, Donald Trump, is little better.
 He plans to increase tariffs, enlarge the government, claims to despise the establishment (even though he has worked with them for his entire career in business), is willing to compromise on core values, and what I have just listed may have already changed by the time you’ve read this part of the sentence due to his constant flip-flopping on every issue.
-That is not the stable and conservative president that the conservatives in the Republican Party wished for, but it is that with what they have to work.
+That is not the stable and conservative president that the conservatives in the Republican Party wished for, but it is all they have to work with.
 Now, rather than bashing on or cheerleading for both candidates every Wednesday, I would rather spend my time writing this and your time reading it on dissecting the issues that we face.
 It would make more sense for you to gather your own opinion facing the factual information than for me to force mine upon you.
-Decisions like this should not be made with haste-despite this all being called a “presidential race!”
+Decisions like this should not be made with haste–despite this all being called a “presidential race!”

 This week, the starting issue we will begin with is that of the tariffs.
 Tariffs are something that you may have heard thrown around more often than usual this election cycle.
 For example, Trump wishes to have a 45 percent tariff on all imports from China.
 Is that good or bad?
 Oftentimes, the answer lies in a history book.
 If we look back into the past, we can see whether tariffs have worked for the United States or if they have failed us.
 A good example is President Hoover because the situation of Donald Trump is comparable to Hoover not only in policy, but in background.
 Herbert Hoover was elected as President of the United States after World War I and was finished at the beginning of the Great Depression.
 President Hoover intended to strengthen the economy and ran on this as one of his major platforms.
 He was a very successful businessman and charitable humanitarian before he became President.